 If it comes to it, I just bought a Panasonic DMW-MS2E for my new camera and it's a pretty god-damn-great shotgun.
 It's fairly basic, but I doubt you'd find a cheaper mic at this level of quality.
 I'd normally avoid going against the big names in mics for a shotgun (Sennheiser and Rode being the big players), but when the Senn.
 416 (which is what I trained on at college) is up to £900, I really couldn't justify the expense.

-Commented 10 years ago2013-12-05 10:17:09 UTC Comment #61128
+Commented 10 years ago2013-12-05 10:17:09 UTCComment #61128

 Depends on what you define as general, say if you want to record voice and environment sounds you will need different mic's.
+For voice its best to get a cardiod pattern mic such as the AT2020.
+Though for that kind of a budget this: http://bluemic.com/yetipro/ has all the features you will ever need.
+Just pick up a shockmount for it.

 For voice its best to get a cardiod pattern mic such as the AT2020.